Avnsx/fansly-downloader/README.md

 ## 🤝 Contributing to `Fansly Downloader`
 Any kind of positive contribution is welcome!
 Please help the project improve by [opening a pull request](https://github.com/Avnsx/fansly-downloader/pulls) with your suggested changes!

-Currently greatly appreciated would be the integration of a cross-platform compatible download progress bar or some kind of visual display for monitoring the current download speed in Mb/s within the terminal or in another concise visually appealing way.
-Furthermore propper transcoding of mp4 audio to the mp3 format using [pyav](https://github.com/PyAV-Org/PyAV), similar of how it is handled with m3u8 to mp4 within fansly-downloader already, would be a required addition to future versions of fansly downloader.

 ### Special Thanks
 A heartfelt thank you goes out to [@liviaerxin](https://github.com/liviaerxin) for their invaluable contribution in providing cross-platform [plyvel](https://github.com/wbolster/plyvel) (python module) builds.
 It is due to [these builds](https://github.com/liviaerxin/plyvel/releases/latest) that fansly downloaders initial interactive set-up configuration functionality, has become a cross-platform reality.